mithi/hexapod-robot-simulator/README.md

 # Announcement

-- I'm currently rewriting this Javascript to be [it's a fully client-side app](http://github.com/mithi/hexapod).
+- I'm currently [rewriting this Javascript](http://github.com/mithi/hexapod), it will be fully client-side app.
 It's 80 percent done.
 All computations would be done on the browser, zero round-trip delays, so it should be extremely fast.
 I've also realized a lot of ways to improve the code in the process of rewriting, so
-I'll be incorporating those to this project as well.
+I'll be incorporating those to this project as well, in the (hopefully near) future.
 While the functionality won't change, there will be significant changes in the implementation.

 # Features